ARM-software/vscode-remote-build/README.md

 1. Click the **Install** button for the extension.

     Visual Studio Code installs the extension.
 It is now available in the **Extensions** view.

+## Submit feedback

+To submit feedback, please [open a bug report or a feature request](https://github.com/Arm-software/vscode-remote-build/issues/new/choose).